$ ssh-keygen -t ed25519 -N '' -f <path>/<file_name> (1)

-Configure an Azure account to host the cluster and determine the tested and validated region to deploy the cluster to.
+You configured an Azure account to host the cluster and determined the tested and validated region to deploy the cluster to.

-If you use a firewall, you must configure it to allow the sites that your cluster requires access to.
+If you use a firewall, you configured it to allow the sites that your cluster requires access to.

 You must have internet access to: